Merovex/verki/ancient-resonance/README.md

-# Angular Electron Seed
+# Angular Electron scribesto

-This seed combines the technologies of Angular (4+) with [Electron](https://electron.atom.io/) to create a robust development stack for creating Desktop applications.
+This scribesto combines the technologies of Angular (4+) with [Electron](https://electron.atom.io/) to create a robust development stack for creating Desktop applications.
 Leveraging the stock AngularCLI build process, we are able to maintain webpack and stock tooling with minimal tweaking.

 ![Example](https://i.gyazo.com/67c230a5f92509f703eaf03a38590613.gif)